Cats and Water: The Mysterious Relationship Explained

 Cats’ relationship with water is not completely black-and-white, and our fur friends love to keep us guessing with their fascinating cat behavior.
 Have you ever wondered why your kitty avoids going in the water but enjoys sticking their paws under a running faucet?
 This is because cats are intrigued by the noise and reflection that moving water makes, which activates their prey drive, according to Reader’s Digest.

 From an evolutionary perspective, a cats’ instincts deem moving water as more likely to be fresh and uncontaminated than still water (such as how a stream would be safer to drink from than a puddle in nature).
-Cats may also feel more at ease when playing with the faucet water because they’re in control and safely on dry land.
+Cats may also feel more at ease when playing with the faucet water because they’re in control and safely on dry land

-Believe it or not, there are some cat breeds that like water.
+Believe it or not, there are some large and small cat breeds that like water.
 Of course, not every cat is the same.
 Just how their tiger relatives appreciate taking a swim to cool off, so do some household cats.
 Examples of cat breeds that revel in the water include the Maine Coon, Bengal cat, Abyssinian, Norwegian Forest cat, and the most well-known water lover—the Turkish Van, or as it is often referred to, “the swimming cat.”

 These cats are fond of the water due to a variety of factors such as having water-resistant coats, ancestors who were known swimmers living near bodies of water, or just overall familiarity in their feline lineage with water.
 For example, the Turkish Van has a waterproof coat and their ancestors originated from the Lake Van region of Turkey, where they swam in lakes to cool off during summer, according to Animal Planet.